Boubouche1709/holbertonschool-printf/README.md

 Negative:[-762534]
 Character: Our initials are [H.F] and [H.K]
-Character: Our initials are [H.F] and [H.K] String:[Our name is Florian and Haytem !]
+Character: Our initials are [H.F] and [H.K] String:[Our name is Florian and Heytem !]
-String:[Our name is Florian and Haytem !]
+String:[Our name is Florian and Heytem !]
 ```

 ## 🔄 Flowchart